Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \subsection{Hyperparameter Tuning}

-Hyperparameters are the components fixed by the user before the actual training of the model begins to achieve the highest possible accuracy on the given dataset.
-We exhaustively tested different combinations of hyperparameters to attain state-of-the-art performance on attacking success rate.
-The training process consists of 10 epochs with a consistent learning rate of 0.0001.
+Hyperparameters are parameters set before training to improve model performance, such as learning rate and filter size.
+We rigorously tested various hyperparameter combinations to achieve superior attack success rates.
+The training process consists of 10-20 epochs with a consistent learning rate of 0.0001.
 We performed batch normalization and adjusted the batch size to 10 for the training set.
 As for convolution layers (C1 and C2 in Figure~\ref{fig:dnn}), the channel size is selected as $k_1 = 1000$ and $k_2 = 2000$, with $w_1 = 5$ and $w_2 = 30$, for C1 and C2, respectively.
 As for fully connected layers, sizes are selected as 3000, 800, and 100 for FC1, FC2, and FC3, respectively.

 There are a lot of challenges in tuning since the finalized parameters reflect a trade-off between cost and effectiveness.
 First, the learning rate of the raining was reduced from 0.001 to 0.0001 which increases the training time but successfully avoids the Local Minima problem.
-Also, we halve the training epochs from 20 to 10 to evade the Overfitting problem.
+Our decision to limit training to 10-20 epochs was primarily based on initial experiments that employed early stopping based on validation error.
+This approach consistently showed that performance stabilized within this range.
+Additionally, restricting the number of epochs to 10-20 served as a regularization technique to further mitigate the risk of overfitting.
 Batch size is also decreased from 50 to 10.
 In this way, fewer samples are provided for one iteration of training, but it improves the stability of training progress.
 Additionally, the selection of parameters for convolution layers properly addressed their responsibilities.
 As discussed in Section~\ref{subsec:dnn-arc}, C1 focuses on extracting rough relationships while C2 on advancing features.
 Therefore, C2 possesses two times of channels of C1, and a wider stride (30:5) to improve efficiency.